Tokenized Text Stimulus¶

 Dependencies

-(or omitted).
+Requires self_paced to be set to false (or omitted).
 Overriden by token_duration if it is also set.

 - Definition: The speed, in characters per second, at which a tokenized text stimulus is presented